By Danielle DeSimone

 3. Support Military Spouses During Deployments

 Deployments are challenging for both deployed service members and for their military spouses.
-Aside from being separated from their loved ones, military spouses must also shoulder the responsibilities of the household alone.
-For military families with children, this can be even more difficult, as military spouses must suddenly serve as a solo parent for months at a time.
+Aside from being separated from their loved ones and concerned for their safety, military spouses must also shoulder the responsibilities of the household alone.
+For military families with children, this can be even more difficult, as military spouses must suddenly serve as a solo parent for weeks or months at a time.

 4. Volunteer with the Troops

-Many USO locations need volunteers who can facilitate USO programs and events in support of service members and military families.
+Many of our 260+ USO locations around the globe need volunteers who can facilitate USO programs and events in support of service members and military families.
 It can be challenging work, but it is rewarding to be able to connect with the military community and help ensure they have the resources they need to carry out their missions.

 More Stories Like This